 Vanderbilt’s four undergraduate schools (College of Arts and Science, Blair School of Music, School of Engineering, and Peabody College of Education and Human Development) offer a distinct yet close-knit environment, allowing students countless opportunities to pursue their academic passions, including new avenues for growth via undergraduate research.

 Vanderbilt students and faculty believe that great ideas require more than one school of thought.
-While pre-medical students must complete prerequisite courses for medical and/or nursing school, they will also select any of the University’s nearly 70 named majors.
-These majors include traditional fields of study such as biology, chemistry, and neuroscience, as well as medicine, health, and society (MHS), a major unique to Vanderbilt.
+While Pre-medical students must complete prerequisite courses for medical and/or nursing school, they will also select any of the University’s nearly 70 named majors.
+These majors include traditional fields of study such as Biology, Chemistry, and Neuroscience, as well as Medicine, Health, and Society (MHS), a major unique to Vanderbilt.
 This interdisciplinary major explores the cross-section between medical practice and health care policy within various social and cultural frameworks.
-Learn about MHS and more through the Health Professions Advisory Office (vanderbilt.edu/hpao), which offers pre-professional advising to aspiring medical professionals.
+Vanderbilt offers pre-professional advising to aspiring medical professionals through the Health Professions Advisory Office (vanderbilt.edu/hpao).

 Opportunity Vanderbilt: affordability and accessibility